-- Check the building before the start and at the end of the work day. - Install security cameras and metal detectors at entrances, cameras in parking lots to guard against vandals, in-school TV monitors, and motion detectors. - Require sign-in sheets and visitors' badges. - Require photo name tags for students and staff, buttons for substitutes and visitors. - · Resource officers can patrol grounds and halls, present safety programs, and check for drugs. - Lock all exit doors except main door. - Have teachers and ESP staff members serve as hall monitors. - Send children on errands in pairs. - Set up computer software to check attendance.
-Place a call to the home if a child is absent. - Keep emergency cards on file for every child, and ensure students do not leave with anyone not listed on their emergency cards. - · Check for criminal backgrounds of anyone working on campus when students are present. - Send a handbook explaining safety rules and procedures home with each student, and require that it be signed by a parent or guardian and returned. - · Ask neighbors to call in whenever they observe anything suspicious. - Keep shrubs and bushes cut back. - Install lights and fences around the playground and inspect playground equipment regularly. - Provide walkie-talkies for playground aides and teachers in different buildings. - Set up an advisory council to ask for and respond to employee suggestions.
+- · Check the building before the start and at the end of the work day. - · Best practice is having installed security cameras. - · Require sign-in sheets, ipad check-in, and visitors' badges. - · Resource officers can patrol grounds and halls, present safety programs, and make students and staff feel safe. - Keep all doors locked except main door, especially during after school sports activities. - Have teachers and ESP staff members serve as hall monitors (if bargained). - · Set up computer software to check attendance.
+Place a call to the home if a child is absent. - Keep emergency cards on file for every child, and ensure students do not leave with anyone not listed on their emergency cards. - · Check for criminal backgrounds of anyone working on campus when students are present. - Send a handbook explaining safety rules and procedures home with each student, and require that it be signed by a parent or guardian and returned. - · Ask neighbors to call in whenever they observe anything suspicious. - · Keep shrubs and bushes cut back. - Install lights and fences around the playground and inspect playground equipment regularly. - · Provide walkie-talkies for playground aides and teachers in different buildings. - Set up an advisory council to ask for and respond to employee suggestions.